 September 2014 – December 2016

-Statistics Denmark is implementing an EU-financed Twinning project with the three statistics institutions and the Central Bank of Bosnia-Herzegovina.
-The project focuses on national accounts, financial accounts, statistical business register, structural business statistics, social protection statistics as well as producer prices in construction and services.
-The project is implemented in cooperation with the national statistics institutions of Finland, Germany, Netherlands, Lithuania and Latvia.
+Statistics Denmark has implemented an EU-financed Twinning project with the three statistics institutions and the Central Bank of Bosnia-Herzegovina.
+The project focused on national accounts, financial accounts, statistical business register, structural business statistics, social protection statistics as well as producer prices in construction and services.
+The project was implemented in cooperation with the national statistics institutions of Finland, Germany, Netherlands, Lithuania and Latvia.

 December 2013 - March 2016